Hand-drawn illustration of a flame angelfish: a deep orange body crossed by black bars, with blue-tipped fins, on a dark blue specimen plate.

 What Is a Flame Angelfish?

-The Flame Angelfish is a member of the Centropyge genus, commonly known as dwarf angelfish.
-It is celebrated for packing the stunning beauty of a large angelfish into a much more manageable size.
-Native to the reefs of the Pacific Ocean, its intense coloration and active personality make it a perennial favorite, but it requires a mature aquarium to thrive.
+A member of the Centropyge genus of dwarf angelfish, celebrated for packing the beauty of a large angelfish into a much more manageable size.
+Native to the reefs of the Pacific Ocean, its intense coloration and active personality make it a perennial favorite, though it requires a mature aquarium to thrive.

 Appearance & Coloration

-The Flame Angelfish is unmistakable.
-Its body is a blazing red or orange, overlaid with 4 to 5 vertical, thick black bars that vary in intensity.
-The posterior edges of its dorsal and anal fins are tipped with a brilliant, electric blue.
+Its body is a blazing red or orange, overlaid with 4 to 5 vertical, thick black bars that vary in intensity, with the posterior edges of the dorsal and anal fins tipped in electric blue.
+Vibrancy and hue vary by collection location: Hawaiian and Christmas Island specimens typically show a deep, solid "lipstick" red, while Marshall Islands fish tend toward a brighter orange-red with thicker black bars.

 Reef Safety: A Detailed Look

-• High-Risk Corals: Large Polyp Stony (LPS) corals, zoanthids, and especially the soft mantles of Tridacna clams.
+• Higher risk: Large Polyp Stony corals, zoanthids, and especially the soft mantles of Tridacna clams.

-• Lower-Risk Corals: Most noxious soft corals (like Leather Corals) and Small Polyp Stony (SPS) corals are often ignored.
+• Lower risk: most noxious soft corals (like Leather Corals) and Small Polyp Stony corals are often ignored.

-• Minimizing Risk: To reduce the chance of nipping, keep the fish well-fed with plenty of marine algae and introduce it to a large, mature aquarium with ample live rock.
+• Minimizing risk: keep the fish well-fed with plenty of marine algae, in a large, mature aquarium with ample live rock.

 Temperament & Behavior